A Message from the Minister

 Bell tower view of All Saints Chuch.

-A History of all saints
+A History of All Saints

 All Saints was built on land left in the will of the Reverend Samuel Marsden.
 Who also bequeathed 200 pounds for the erection of the building.
 The building was designed by James Houison and was started in 1846, and was completed in 1847.
 The church was consecrated by Bishop Broughton of Sydney on January 27th, 1848.